-I’m autistic and deeply fascinated by racial ambiguity and the way people look whose parents are of different races.
+I’m autistic, deeply fascinated by racial ambiguity, colorism, the way people look whose parents are different races.

 This is an innocent “special interest” that never ceases to intrigue my neurodivergent mind!